 Research reveals that nearly 60 per cent of couples don’t disclose their salaries to each other before saying ‘I do’.
-From moolah to the ‘sex talk’, we list 5 conversations to have before marriage.
+From moolah to the ‘sex talk’, we list five conversations to have before marriage.

-It’s only after the wedding sparkle recedes and reality hits that couples begin to wonder why they never had certain conversations before hitching their wagons together – talks about job relocation, fertility issues, extended families and the overall lifestyle.
+It’s only after the wedding sparkle recedes and reality hits that couples begin to wonder why they never had specific conversations before hitching their wagons together – talks about job relocation, fertility issues, extended families and the overall lifestyle.
 These are things you must discuss before marriage.
-Well, thank your stars if you haven’t tied the knot already; because here are a few topics to go with your coffee (preferably not wine) that might help you take the final decision.
+Well, thank your stars if you haven’t tied the knot already; because here are a few topics to go with your coffee (preferably not wine) that might help you make the final decision.

 5 Conversations To Have Before Marriage

 You could be madly in love, or you plan to fall in love after the arranged marriage takes place.
 But whatever be your plan you must have to stay in love with the person all your life.
 So it is a must that you discuss these five topics before marriage to get a clear perspective if both of you are on the same page.